jcatw/hackscience.github.io/_posts/2014-09-27-4chan-feelometer.md

 The leftmost bar gives a baseline happiness level from twitter; everything else is a particular 4chan board.
 The chans are pretty miserable places.
 In other news, water is wet.

 I actually wrote this entirely in client-side javascript a) for giggles and b) because this blog is just static pages.
-Static pages doesn't imply static content, kids, although it does imply insane and slow javascript ([see for yourself](/js/posts/feelometer.js)).
-Anyway, if you dwell on this post long enough, the up-to-the-moment results will appear below.
+Static pages doesn't imply static content, folks, although it does imply insane and slow javascript ([see for yourself](/js/posts/feelometer.js)).
+Anyway, if you dwell on this post long enough (and none of the underlying APIs barf) the up-to-the-moment results will appear below.

 <div id="currentFeel"></div>